Group Health Insurance: How to Demystify Room Rent and ICU Limits?

 Group health insurance is a type of health insurance in which health coverage would be offered to a group of members under a single policy.
 Room rent in group health insurance is the per-day room charges or bed charges the hospital charges the insured patient in case of hospitalization.

 ICU expenses are the emergency medical expenses that are incurred by the insured patient for treatment in the ICU room which would be different from the room rent.
-Patients would be treated in the ICU once if there is an emergency and during the recovery period, he/she would be shifted to the room.
+Patients are generally shifted to the ICU after they have been operated on.
+The ICU is manned 24/7 and patients are kept in a controlled environment.
+Only once patients vitals get stable are they shifted to their room or ward.

 Industry experts advise customers to choose their room rent and ICU limits very carefully at the time of purchasing the group health insurance plan as selecting a higher room category would reflect negatively on the overall claim amount to be paid.